elaforge/karya/doc/quickstart.md

 for fun and all your music will break.
 See 'User.Elaforge.Config' for an example.

 - Configure a synthesizer.
+'User.Empty.Instrument' has a generic MIDI synth you can address as `generic/` as in the `LInst.add` above, you can start with that.

+    Later on, you should configure your specific synthesizers.
 There are lots of fancy features, but the most basic configuration is synth name and pitch bend range.
 Copy an existing soft synth, e.g.  'User.Elaforge.Instrument.Fm8', and add the new module's `synth` value to 'Local.Instrument.midi_synths'.
 The simplest configuration is a single patch named 'Cmd.Instrument.MidiInst.default_patch' which is just "", so the qualified name (used below when you allocate an instrument) will be `synth-name/`.

 - If you don't use qwerty, modify 'Local.KeyLayout'.
 This is relevant because some keys are bound by their logical letter, while others are bound by their physical position on the keyboard (e.g. kbd entry, where you can play the keyboard like an organ).

+### im

+If you are using `im` together with MIDI, or if you have a DAW and want to use it, then you'll have to install the `play_cache` VST so they DAW can stream `im` rendered audio.  `tools/install-vst` will build and install it on OS X.  Technically it builds on linux, but I've never used it there and don't know how to install VSTs on linux.
+Help me out?

+You'll then have to use `LInst.add_play_cache` to configure the MIDI channel to talk to the `play_cache` VST on your DAW.

+If you want to avoid the MIDI headache entirely, you can set `StaticConfig.im_play_direct` via `Local.Config`, and it'll attempt to play audio itself (via sox at the moment, so have that installed), no `play_cache` or DAW needed.

+The problem with `im` is many fewer instruments than the MIDI world, specifically there is `sampler-im` and `faust-im`.
+The upside is that `im` instruments don't need any configuration, simply `LInst.add_im "somename" "faust/some-patch"`.
+See `build/opt/browser` to see the options.
+However, samples are really big, so they're not included, and the faust selection is very sparse.
+Write your own!
+Contribute them!